thanvi1389/SAS_code/README.md

 Objective
 A macro to perform multiple linear regression using ordinary least squares (OLS) estimation from first principles.
 The implementation avoids using built-in linear regression function, focusing instead on coding the mathematical computations for regression.

-Function Overview: %ols_reg
-The %ols_reg macro performs multiple linear regression and outputs:
+Function Overview: The %ols_reg macro performs multiple linear regression and outputs:
 1. Parameter estimates for predictors.
 2. Standard errors of estimates.
 3. R-squared and adjusted R-squared statistics.